With the weather forecast predicting a week of warm, sunny weather, there's never been a better time to hunt for fall foliage in the Lower Mainland.

-It may seem like an obvious choice, but Stanley Park is undoubtedly one of the best places to soak in the changing leaves.
-Not only is the park enormous, but it also houses a variety of trees that offer a wide kaleidoscope of warm hues in autumn.
-Further, it has a number of beautiful water features, as well as playful resident squirrels to view by the brilliant foliage.
+It may seem like an obvious choice, but Stanley Park is considered one of the best places to soak in the changing leaves for good reason.
+Not only is the park enormous, but it also houses a variety of trees that assume a wide kaleidoscope of warm hues come autumn.
+Further, it has a number of beautiful water features, as well as playful resident squirrels to enjoy alongside the foliage.

 Fun fact: the adorable, fluffy-tailed grey squirrels in the park aren't native to the area.
 What's more, this cuties are rank #85 on the list of the “100 Worst Invasive Species in the World” by the Invasive Species Specialist Group.

 Van Dusen Botanical Garden

 With a plethora of beautiful plants, trees, flowers, and more, Van Dusen Botanical gardens offers one of the ideal places to soak in the change of seasons.
 While it does cost a small fee to get inside, it also provides a feast for the eyes.
 You simply won't be able to locate this number of beautiful plants and trees anywhere else.

 Trout Lake Park

 With a sea of red leaves painting a ruby lane through the park, visitors are privy to a breathtaking seasonal show.
 What's more, Trout Lake is located on Commercial Drive, so you'll be able to grab one of the best coffees in town in one of its local cafes after you finish your stroll.

 Queen Elizabeth Park

 It's as manicured and lovely as its name sounds, and it offers a multitude of beautiful fall colours with every visit.
 There are many plant varietals to view, as well as fountains, gardens and sculptures.
 In addition, it is home to the Bloedel Conservatory.
 The conservatory houses 120 exotic birds and over 500 kinds of tropical plants inside the dome.